tomassabol/MS-Teams-Attender-v2/README.md

 Waking up early in the morning to attend some online classes is hard.
 So I made a bot that attends my boring online classes for me according to my timetable, which allows me to focus more on the classes that I prefer and get more work done.

+## About

+After running the python script, it will open Microsoft Teams in Google Chrome, log you in based on credentials you have entered.
+After login, it will look for any active online meeting.
+It will join only if someone has already joined the meeting and it will leave as the last person from the meeting.

 ## Compatibility
 OS compatibilty:
   - WINDOWS